It’s my 3rd month in Kuala Lumpur and I thought I’d share with you guys what it’s like living here in Malaysia!

 That’s the one thing I miss about the Philippines.
 We have over 7000 islands and so much to offer: endless mountains, fields of rice terraces and beaches, beaches, beaches.

 Even for weekend trips from Manila, there are a lot of options.
 You can go hiking to the rice terraces in Batad or Maligcong, trek up a mountain like Mount Pulag, island hop in nearby provinces such as Pangasinan or Mindoro or sneak in a quiet spa retreat up in the mountains of Antipolo.

 Every country has its plus points, I guess.

 Food is amazing, the locals are nice and friendly.
 It’s no wonder Kuala Lumpur is often listed as a top expat destination.
 Furthermore, tax is lower compared to the Philippines (as of this writing) and cost of living is low.
-From 300 to 600 ringgit, you can get a small- to medium-sized room in a nice condo, with a pool.
+From RM300 to 600, you can get a small- to medium-sized room in a nice condo, with a pool.

 It’s actually not just in the things that Malaysia offers, but also in those it doesn’t — the traffic and pollution in Metro Manila, the daily complaints, the toxicity of people in the social media… everything we Filipinos live with but would like to escape from.
 Here, it is generally more peaceful and I daresay livable.

 Obviously, 3 months is a short time to completely get to know a place much more a country, but it’s enough to get a feel of what it’s like.
 Presently, as you can tell, I have a great impression of Malaysia.

 Have you been to Malaysia?
 What are your thoughts about it?

 What to read next:

 Here are the posts about my life in Kuala Lumpur: